IsaiahInGithub/Budget-Tracker/README.md

 An attempt to use localStorage was made which failed.
 A great darkcyan theme has been implemented instead of the green theme.

+Around the 4th of June 2022, I removed the total income, total expense and profit/loss features from the app due to a few errors in the web app, minor changes to the styling whre also made.

 Thank you for reading!